xAlpharax/codestorm-mi/README.md

 pip install -r requirements.txt
 ```

-This should take care of all the dependencies.
-(Hopefully thoroughly tested)
+This should take care of all the dependencies (Hopefully thoroughly tested).
+Also add a `GEMINI_API_KEY` in a `.env` where needed (Video Understanding and LaTeX Writing APIs)

 ## Running